Professor of Geological and Environmental Sciences

 |Gerri and I have two sons, Benjamin (on right in photo), born in 1984, and Jared, born in 1986.
 Ben graduated cum laude from Wake Forest University in Winston-Salem, North Carolina in 2006 where he majored in economics and minored in history and international studies.
 Ben received his Masters in Public Policy in 2008 from Rutgers University's Bloustein School of Planning and Public Policy in New Brunswick, NJ where he was a Bloustein Fellow and a research and teaching assistant.
 During the summer of 2007, Ben interned in Washington D.C. with the Office of Management and Budget, Executive Office of the President.
 Ben lives in DC where he is the Committee Director, Natural Resources and Infrastructure Committee, for the National Conference of State Legislatures (NCSL), the professional organization that represents legislature members from all 50 states to Congress and the Executive Branch.
 Prior to that, Ben was the Federal Fiscal Policy Coordinator for the National Association of State Budget Officers (NASBO), an affiliate of the National Governors Association.

 Jared graduated with honors and magna cum laude from the University of Richmond in Richmond, Virginia in 2008 where he majored in economics and minored in environmental studies.
 He also completed a post-baccalaureate, pre-medical certificate program at the University of Miami in 2010.
 During the summer of 2007, Jared interned in New York City with Mercer Consulting, a subsidiary of Marsh & McLennan, Inc., where he worked in their prescription drug insurance division.
-Jared now lives in Orange, California where he is the Director of Mint Sales, Trading, and Metal Management for the Great American Mint and Refinery (Grammco), Inc., located in Anaheim, CA and a leading supplier of precious metals bullion products and services in North America.
-Prior to his position at Grammco, Jared was the Director of Investment Grade Products and Regional Sales Manager at Republic Metals Corporation in Miami, Florida and then the Chief Sales and Trading Officer at the Mulligan Mint in Dallas, Texas.
-Jared also is the co-founder of TreeHouse (formerly groupthink), a new social media company, app, and web site dedicated to allowing groups of friends to give and get advice easily and instantaneously, while still maintaining privacy.
+Jared now is back living in Miami, Florida where he is the Director of Business Development for LiveNinja, Inc., a high-tech startup providing innovative video conferencing and video streaming services for individuals and companies in a variety of sectors, including education and the financial, legal, and medical services.
+Prior to his position at LiveNinja, Jared was the Director of Investment Grade Products and Regional Sales Manager for Republic Metals Corporation in Miami, and then the Director of Mint Sales, Trading, and Metal Management for the Great American Mint and Refinery Company (Grammco) in Anaheim, California where he still provides client and development support on a remote basis.
+Jared also was the co-founder of TreeHouse (formerly groupthink), a social media company, app, and web site dedicated to allowing groups of friends to give and get advice easily and instantaneously, while still maintaining privacy.
 We could not be prouder of both of them!

 From 1996 until 2011, I was the Rider University NCAA Faculty Athletics Representative and, as a result, I was extremely involved in a wide variety of athletic issues and projects on campus.
 These included serving on two NCAA Certification Self-Study Steering Committees and associated Compliance Certification Review Subcommittees, the Athletics Council, the Athletics Hall of Fame Selection Committee, the Rider University Strategic Planning Facilities Task Force, the Rider University Middle States Accreditation Institutional Resources Subcommittee, the Rider University Presidential Task Force on Alcohol, Personal Responsibility, and Student Life: Enforcement Subcommittee, numerous screening committees when hiring coaches and the Director of Athletics, and participating in many, many other committees, task forces, and projects across the University.
 I also represented Rider University as a member of the 2001 People to People Delegation to Cuba on Women in Sports, and have travelled recently to Costa Rica, Iceland (see photo below), the Galapagos Islands (twice) and Ecuador, Panama, and Peru as part of my team teaching for Rider's unique Nature's Business course.
 Finally, I was honored for teaching excellence by being selected for inclusion in the 2002 and 2007 editions of "Who's Who Among America's Teachers" and for outstanding service to the University by being awarded the Rider University 2005 Frank N. Elliot Award for Distinguished Service.